Maverick95/fql/README.md

 By default, fql will copy your query to the clipboard, but if you want to display it in the console window instead, supply the `{--print|-p}` option.

-# WTF, I didn't get any output
+# WTF I didn't get any output

 After building your query, you may receive this output -